What is an Area Structure Plan (ASP)?

 • any other requirements that Council may require.

 ASPs are intended to ensure compatibility between the existing areas and the future developments of a particular study area.
-Once complete, the final ASP must be approved through a series of three readings by City Council and a public hearing.
+Once complete, the final ASP must be approved through a series of three readings by municipal City Council and a public hearing.

 What lands are included in the Southwest Area Structure Plan (SW ASP)?